 He attended classes at the Ecole Impériale et Spéciale de Dessin in Paris, and worked briefly in the studio of the Swiss painter, Charles Gleyre.
 He visited the Art Treasures Exhibition in Manchester in 1857, forming a life-long passion for the Dutch masters and Velázquez.
 He copied paintings in the Musée du Louvre, where he met Alphonse Legros and Henri Fantin-Latour.
 Through Fantin, he entered the circle of Gustave Courbet, leader of the Realists.
 His first important painting, At the Piano (YMSM 24), a portrait of his half-sister Deborah Haden and her daughter, was rejected at the Salon in 1859, but admired by Courbet.

 In August 1858 a tour of northern France, Luxembourg and the Rhineland resulted in his first set of etchings, Twelve Etchings from Nature, and his etchings were hung at the Salon and Royal Academy in the following year.
-The success of the 'French Set' encouraged Whistler to move to London, where he began twelve etchings of the river.
-In 1862 Baudelaire praised the depiction of contemporary city life in the 'Thames Set'.
+The success of the ‘French Set’ encouraged Whistler to move to London, where he began twelve etchings of the river.
+In 1862 Baudelaire praised the depiction of contemporary city life in this ‘Thames Set’.
 It was published in 1871, establishing Whistler at the forefront of the Etching Revival.

 However, his love of colour, fame, and money, drew him to painting.
 A realistic oil, La Mère Gérard (YMSM 26), was his first Royal Academy exhibit, in 1861.
-It was followed in 1862 by The Coast of Brittany (YMSM 37), painted from nature, with a lighter range of colour and thinner paint.
+It was followed in 1862 by The Coast of Brittany (YMSM 37), a vivid work painted from nature, with a lighter range of colour and thinner paint.
 A Thames-side conversation piece, Wapping (YMSM 35), started in 1861, was exhibited successfully at the Royal Academy in 1864.
 Bought by Thomas Winans of Baltimore, it was one of the first Whistlers exhibited in New York, in 1866.

 In 1863 Whistler moved to Lindsey Row, on the Thames in Chelsea, where neighbours included the Pre-Raphaelite, D. G. Rossetti.
-He maintained contact with the continent, introducing the poet Algernon Swinburne to Manet; travelling with Legros to Amsterdam in 1863 to see the Rembrandts; posing with Manet and Baudelaire for Fantin's Hommage à Delacroix in 1864; and working with Courbet at Trouville in 1865.
-In 1866, avoiding family and political problems (the arrest of a friend, the Irish activist, John O'Leary) he travelled to Valparaiso, painting seascapes, including Crepuscule in Flesh Colour and Green: Valparaiso (YMSM 73).
+He maintained contact with the continent, introducing the poet Algernon Swinburne to Manet; travelling with Legros to Amsterdam in 1863 to see the Rembrandts; posing with Manet and Baudelaire for Fantin’s Hommage à Delacroix in 1864; and working with Courbet at Trouville in 1865.
+In 1866, avoiding family and political problems (the arrest of a friend, the Irish activist, John O’Leary) he travelled to Valparaiso, painting seascapes, including Crepuscule in Flesh Colour and Green: Valparaiso (YMSM 73).
+He left Hiffernan in charge of his affairs and made a will in her favour.

 In 1865, when the Symphony in White, No. 2: The Little White Girl (YMSM 52) was exhibited at the Royal Academy, Whistler met Albert Moore, and together they explored the ideals of ‘Art for Art’s sake’.
 Whistler, wishing that he had been a pupil of Ingres, began a series of drawings and paintings of classically draped women and flowers on a musical theme, known as the ‘Six Projects’ – though there are actually five (YMSM 82 et seq.).
 They were commissioned by the ship-owner, F. R. Leyland, who also bought La Princesse du pays de la porcelaine (YMSM 50), one of several oriental subjects incorporating items from Whistler’s collection of porcelain.
 Questions raised about his conspicuous signature led Whistler in 1869 to develop a butterfly monogram, based on his initials ‘JW’.